metidjisidahmed/Git-GitHub-chellenge/README.md

         <div>The relation between the Royal Family and Harry the Prince isn't good</div>
 ```

-* commit your changes and name your commit "The royal family isn't angry anymore at the Prince Harry"
+* commit your changes and name your commit `The royal family isn't angry anymore at the Prince Harry`

 ## Step 6 : Let's talk about the Current of Danemark Monarch in my website too

 * You can just copy the HTML template of the UK.html fiel and write the Name of teh current monarch of Danemark and its Date of birth

-* commit your changes and name your commit "Adding a page about the Danemark Monarch"
+* commit your changes and name your commit `Adding a page about the Danemark Monarch`

 ## Step 7 : It's the time to publish the newer version of our website !